-The above factors create substantial uncertainty regarding the Company's future financial results and liquidity.
+The above factors create substantial doubt regarding the Company's future financial results and liquidity.
+As such, there is substantial doubt as to the Company's ability to continue as a going concern.

 Management has identified the following mitigating factors regarding adequate liquidity and capital resources to meet its obligations.: